SnellerInc/sneller/README.md

 ## Quick test drive

+The easiest way to try out sneller is locally via the `sneller` executable. (_Note - you'll need access to AVX512 capable CPUs - which are widely available on all major cloud providers - see [aws](https://aws.amazon.com/intel/), GCP - N2, M2 and C2 instance types, [azure](https://azure.microsoft.com/en-us/blog/new-general-purpose-and-memoryoptimized-azure-virtual-machines-with-intel-now-available/)_).

-The easiest way to try out sneller is via the `sneller` executable, there is some sample data available in the `sneller-samples` S3 bucket, for example using some data from the (excellent) [gharchive.org](https://www.gharchive.org):
+We've made some sample data available in the public `sneller-samples` S3 bucket, derived from the (excellent) GitHub archive [gharchive.org](https://www.gharchive.org).
+Here are some queries that illustrate what you can do with Sneller on a [fairly complex](https://api.github.com/events) JSON event structure

+Simple count
 ```console
 $ cd cmd/sneller
 $ aws s3 cp s3://sneller-samples/gharchive-1day.ion.zst .